 This is a surefire way to meet digital nomads.
 Similar to coworking, it can be inspiring to be in an environment filled with motivated, positive, idea-generating people.
 And, fellow nomads and remote workers at events are usually very friendly, as they’re probably looking for the same thing as you—connection.

 There are events both big and small scattered across the globe, crafted precisely for location-independent workers.
-We’ve actually mapped out the best digital nomad events in the Fall/Winter of 2019, so feel free to give that list a gander.
-Most of them take place in absolutely brilliant locations—like Wellington, Cancun or the beaches of Croatia.
+We’ve actually mapped out the best digital nomad events this year, so feel free to give that list a gander.
+Most of them take place in absolutely brilliant locations—like Wellington, Cancun, or the beaches of Croatia.
 Not all of them are landbound.
 Nomad Cruise in November is actually, well, you guessed it… a cruise full of entrepreneurs and digital nomads!

 For smaller, local events, you can also hit Facebook and do a search for “digital nomad” under events, and then choose a city on the left side.